-When it comes to smart lights, you want bulbs you can rely on – having your kitchen light turn off in the middle of dinner, or seeing your living room lamp take on a mind of its own with colour cycling, isn't the sort of behaviour you want to see from your smart tech.
+When it comes to the best smart lights, you want bulbs you can rely on – having your kitchen light turn off in the middle of dinner, or seeing your living room lamp take on a mind of its own with colour cycling, isn't the sort of behaviour you want to see from your smart tech.

 It's fortunate then that there are some very competent smart lights on the market at the moment, and most of them are made by either Philips or Lifx.
 Here we're going to compare the specs and the features of the two big brands so you know which bulbs you should pick.